 BC LETR members also make a big splash through the Polar Plunge for SOBC.
 Before the pandemic, brave Plungers came together in large groups and charged into icy waves at annual fundraising events in Vancouver, Victoria, and Revelstoke.

-This year, participants from across the province got cold and creative through the first-ever Virtual Polar Plunge for SOBC.
-From February 20 to March 7, Plungers dove into freezing water, jumped into cold snow, braved icy showers, got blasted by water balloons, faced down fire hoses, and so much more.
-Along with being an absolute blast, this frigid and fun event brought in more than $200,000 for SOBC.
+In 2022, Plungers dove into freezing water, jumped into cold snow, braved icy showers, got blasted by water balloons, faced down fire hoses, and so much more.
+Taking place from March 5 to 20, the frigid and fun fundraiser was an absolute blast and raised $250,000 for SOBC.